 I recommend a dosage of 5,000-10,000 IU each day (1-2 capsules of Vitamin D Complete).
 In most people, this tends to be the sweet spot for increasing your levels long-term as well as supplying what your body needs at the moment.

 If you are looking for some extra immune support and are concerned about being exposed to something, it’s a good idea to step up your dosage to 10,000 IU (2 capsules) twice per day for 2-3 days.
-Your body burns through vitamin D much faster when it’s stressed or fighting off sickness, so adding an extra dose on those days is always going to be helpful!
+Your body burns through it much faster when it’s stressed or fighting off sickness, so adding an extra dose on those days is always going to be helpful!

 When should I take vitamin D?